Leafpub/mapache/README.md

 ## Change Theme Style
-To change the color of the Mapache theme select one of the theme styles below and copy it into the Setting -> Code Injection -> Blog Header
+To change the color of the Mapache theme select one of the theme styles below and copy it into the Setting -> Advanced -> Leafpub Header

 ```html
 <!-- Theme indigo -->